MatthewCranford/100-days-of-code/log2.md

 ## R2 Day 5: April 15, Sunday

-**Today's Progress**: Watched some coding tech, finished blog post for tomorrow, and worked on the calculator.
+**Today's Progress**: Watched some Coding Tech, finished blog post for tomorrow, and worked on the calculator.

 **Thoughts**: Got some good coding time in on the calc project